Overview

 - High blood pressure.
 This condition can weaken arteries.
 Aneurysms are more likely to form and to rupture in weakened arteries.

 - Drug use, particularly using cocaine.
 Drug use raises blood pressure.
-If illicit drugs are used intravenously, it can lead to an infection.
-An infection can cause a mycotic aneurysm.
+If illicit drugs are used in a vein, it can lead to an infection, which may cause an aneurysm.

 - Heavy alcohol use.
 This also can increase blood pressure.

-- Inherited connective tissue disorders, such as Ehlers-Danlos syndrome.
-These disorders weaken blood vessels.
+- Inherited connective tissue conditions, such as Ehlers-Danlos syndrome.
+These conditions weaken blood vessels.

 - Polycystic kidney disease.
-This inherited disorder results in fluid-filled sacs in the kidneys.
+This inherited condition results in fluid-filled sacs in the kidneys.
 It also may increase blood pressure.

-- A narrow aorta, known as coarctation of the aorta.
+- A narrow aorta, also called coarctation of the aorta.
 The aorta is the large blood vessel that delivers oxygen-rich blood from the heart to the body.

-- Brain arteriovenous malformation, known as AVM.
+- Brain arteriovenous malformation, also called brain AVM.
 In this condition, arteries and veins in the brain are tangled.
 This affects blood flow.

 - A family history of brain aneurysm.
-Your risk is higher if you have family members who have had a brain aneurysm.
-This is particularly true if two or more first-degree relatives — such as a parent, brother, sister or child — has had a brain aneurysm.
-If you have a family history, you can ask your health care provider about getting screened for a brain aneurysm.
+The risk is higher if you have family members who have had a brain aneurysm.
+This is particularly true if two or more first-degree relatives — such as a parent, sibling or child — have had a brain aneurysm.
+If you have a family history, ask your healthcare professional about getting screened for a brain aneurysm.

-Some types of aneurysms may occur after a head injury or from certain blood infections.
+Some types of aneurysms may happen after a head injury or from certain blood infections.

 Risk factors for a ruptured aneurysm